stoppremiumsms/resources/README.md

 _Stories and complaints about an incident that lead to the creation of this campaign_

 * Jon Seymour's [story](https://drive.google.com/a/premiumsms.org/file/d/0B45YMnReupuEckpHaWhadzV1TkE/view) of an unauthorised attempt to bill his mobile phone account as told to the [TIO](http://tio.com.au).
 * The [complaint to Telstra](https://drive.google.com/a/premiumsms.org/file/d/1HPvGuu78Wf36raDzrttxNMJm4c9ideDjO0sVC7AuUEJs3MSkxeBndI-VuLXHBvYbReqIbt-BPp02T4gd/view) as it became apparent that the standard complaints process was not going reach a satisfactory outcome.
-* The associated [complaint to the ACCC](https://blog.stoppremiumsms.org/2016/04/14/accc-complaint/) asking the ACCC to investigate Telstra's failures to look after the interests of its customers.
+* The associated [complaint to the ACCC](https://blog.stoppremiumsms.org/2016/04/14/accc-complaint/) asking the ACCC to investigate Telstra's failures to look after the interests of its customers. [[submitted complaint]](https://github.com/stoppremiumsms/resources/blob/master/pdf/accc-complaint-66958.pdf)
 * There is also the more rhetorical version of these complaints rended in the form of a [rant](https://blog.stoppremiumsms.org/about/).
 Admittedly the initial TIO submission is technically also described as a rant.